michaelforney/oscmix/protocol.md

 left by 4 (as above), multiplied by 2 so that the RMS levels of a sine wave matches the peak levels.

+### Output loopback

+Sub ID 3 is used by the host to enable or disable loopback mode for output channels.
+The payload contains a single 32-bit integer with the following format:

+	[0:6]	output channel
+	[7]	loopback enabled
+	[8-31]	unused

+### EQ+D record

+Sub ID 4 is used by the host to enable or disable EQ+D in recordings.
+The payload is a single 32-bit integer with the following format:

+	[0]	eq+d enabled
+	[1-31]	unused

 ## USB-mode

 ### Registers